Episode 19 - Installing window

 absence of window screens.
 Apparently flying insects aren’t a

-some window screens for the skoolie.
+to make some window screens for the skoolie.

 I’ve seen other skoolie